Polyphasic sleep: First sleep and second sleep

 Historian A. Roger Ekirch has argued that before the Industrial Revolution, interrupted sleep was dominant in Western civilization.
+Ekirch asserts that the intervening period of wakefulness was used to pray and reflect, and to interpret dreams, which were more vivid at that hour than upon waking in the morning.
+This was also a favorite time for scholars and poets to write uninterrupted, whereas still others visited neighbors, engaged in sexual activity, or committed petty crime.
 He draws evidence from more than 500 references to a segmented sleeping pattern in documents from the ancient, medieval, and modern world.
 Other historians, such as Craig Koslofsky, have endorsed Ekirch's analysis.